 We purchased four portable, rechargeable blenders, priced from about $32 to about $40, and used them to make smoothies, margaritas, and salad dressing, comparing the results to the same recipes prepared in our winning inexpensive blender.
 We took each portable blender on a walk in a backpack and carried each by hand on a run; we also checked to see how they fit in a standard-size car cup holder.
 We also placed them in a duffel bag and dropped them onto concrete to test their durability.
 We washed the blenders after each use and frequently checked for signs of wear.
 We purchased all the blenders online, and the prices listed are what we paid.
 Test results were averaged, and models appear below in order of preference.

 Blending Ability: We wanted a blender that could make smooth, well-blended smoothies, margaritas, and salad dressing effortlessly in less than 1½ minutes.

 Ease of Use: A blender received top marks if it was easy to fill, attach, and operate.
 We also gave top scores to blenders with cups that screwed on easily and spouts that were easy to pour from.

-Durability: Our top-rated blenders exhibited no damage after being placed in a duffel bag and dropped onto concrete five times.
+Durability: Highly rated blenders exhibited no damage after being placed in a duffel bag and dropped onto concrete five times.

 Cleanup: Top marks were awarded if the blender cup was easy to clean, with no small nooks or crannies that required extra attention.